La-Proteina: Atomistic Protein Generation via Partially Latent Flow Matching: Unconditional Generation

 We use two datasets to train our unconditional models, one based on the cluster representatives of the Foldseek \citep{vankempen2024foldseek} clustered version of the AFBD, and another one based on a custom subset of the AFDB (for our long chain evaluation).

 \textbf{Foldseek Clustered AFDB.} This dataset, previously used by \citet{lin2024genie2,geffner2025proteina}, is a filtered and clustered rendition of the AlphaFold Database (AFDB) \citep{barrio2023clustering}.
 The clustering employs both sequence (via MMseqs2 \citep{steinegger2017mmseqs2}) and structure (via Foldseek \citep{vankempen2024foldseek}) information.
 The resulting dataset is composed of cluster representatives, meaning one structure is selected from each cluster.
 This initially yields approximately three million unique samples.
 We further refine this set based on several criteria: a minimum average pLDDT score of 80, protein lengths constrained to the 32-512 residue range, and specific secondary structure characteristics.
 For the latter, samples are retained only if their coil proportion is below 50\% and they contain no more than 20 consecutive coil residues (these coil filters are variants of those proposed by \citet{alamdari2024pallatom}).
-Critically, we also enforce the presence of beta sheets in the selected samples.
+These filters lead to a total of approximately 550k samples.
+We also optionally use a filter to enforce the presence of beta sheets in the selected samples.
 This beta sheet filter was introduced because models trained without it, despite achieving state-of-the-art metrics, generated proteins with a low beta-sheet content (around 3-4\%).
 Incorporating this filter corrects this imbalance, leading to models that produce samples with an average beta-sheet content of approximately 10\%.
-These cumulative filtering steps result in a final curated dataset of approximately 550k protein samples.
+These cumulative filtering steps result in a final curated dataset of approximately 350k protein samples.

 \textbf{Custom AFDB subset for long length training.} To create a dataset that is focused on longer samples, we created a custom dataset starting from the AlphaFold database.
 We filtered for a minimum average pLDDT of 70 and a length between 384 and 896, resulting in 46,942,694 structures.
 For training we then cluster with MMSeqs2 at a sequence similarity of 50\% and sample then randomly from the resulting 4,035,594 clusters at training time.